Mark Koran

 Mark W. Koran (/kəˈræn/ kə-RAN; born April 1, 1964) is an American politician and member of the Minnesota Senate.
-A member of the Republican Party of Minnesota, he represents District 32 in eastern Minnesota.
+A member of the Republican Party of Minnesota, he represents District 28 in eastern Minnesota.

 Early life, education, and career

 Koran was born on April 1, 1964, in Saint Paul, Minnesota and raised in Saint Paul's Frogtown neighborhood.
 He graduated from Como High School in 1982.
 Koran was previously a manager for the Minnesota Department of Revenue.
 He is a sales manager and a member of the Lent Township Planning Commission.

 Minnesota Senate

-Koran was elected to the Minnesota Senate in 2016 and reelected in 2020 and 2022.
+Koran was first elected to the Minnesota Senate in 2016, and reelected in 2020 and 2022.

 Personal life

 Koran and his wife, Cindy, have three children and reside in North Branch.